-Vocal: Luara Aikin, Sir Thomas Allen, Florian Boesch, Andrea Lauren Brown, Alfred Burgstaller, Bernarda Fink, Franz Grundheber, Dietrich Henschel, Robert Holl, Wolfgang Holzmair, Soile Isokoski, Daniel Johannsen, Angelika Kirchschlager, Emma Kirkby, Elisabeth Kulmann, Marjana Lipovsek, Dame Felicity Lott, Matthias Rexroth, Markus Schäfer, Anja Silja, Iris Vermillion, Ruth Ziesak
+Singers: Luara Aikin, Sir Thomas Allen, Florian Boesch, Andrea Lauren Brown, Alfred Burgstaller, Bernarda Fink, Franz Grundheber, Dietrich Henschel, Robert Holl, Wolfgang Holzmair, Soile Isokoski, Daniel Johannsen, Angelika Kirchschlager, Emma Kirkby, Elisabeth Kulmann, Marjana Lipovsek, Dame Felicity Lott, Matthias Rexroth, Markus Schäfer, Anja Silja, Iris Vermillion, Ruth Ziesak

-Piano: Eugene Asti, Leonore Aumaier, Greta Benini, Christian de Bruyn, Sam Haywood, Cornelia Herrmann, Matthilde Hoursiangou, Nadja Höbarth, Gerold Huber, Paul Gulda, Frantisek Janoska, Graham Johnson, Christiane Karajeva, Till Alexander Körber, Florian Krumpöck, David Lutz, Ingrid Marsoner, Stephan Möller, Florian Müller, Eytan Pessen, Roberta Pili, Fritz Schwinghammer, Charles Spencer, Anthony Spiri, Donald Sulzen, Matthias Veit, Natasa Veljkovic, Marita Viitasalo, Agnes Wolf, Shai Wosner, Midori Ortner
+Pianists: Eugene Asti, Leonore Aumaier, Greta Benini, Christian de Bruyn, Sam Haywood, Cornelia Herrmann, Matthilde Hoursiangou, Nadja Höbarth, Gerold Huber, Paul Gulda, Frantisek Janoska, Graham Johnson, Christiane Karajeva, Till Alexander Körber, Florian Krumpöck, David Lutz, Ingrid Marsoner, Stephan Möller, Florian Müller, Eytan Pessen, Roberta Pili, Fritz Schwinghammer, Charles Spencer, Anthony Spiri, Donald Sulzen, Matthias Veit, Natasa Veljkovic, Marita Viitasalo, Agnes Wolf, Shai Wosner, Midori Ortner

-Strings: Christian Altenburger, Annette Bik, Albena Danailova, Claire Dolby, Susanne Ehn, Johannes Flieder, Bettina Gradinger, Holger Groh, Ute Groh, Erich Höbarth, Rainer Honeck, Herbert Kefer, Ernst Kovacic, Roby Lakatos, Andreas Lindenbaum, Herbert Mayr, Othmar Müller, Sabine Nova, Thomas Riebl, Sophie Schafleitner, Benjamin Schmid, Fuminori Maro Shinozaki, Gerhard Zank, Florian Zwiauer
+String players: Christian Altenburger, Annette Bik, Albena Danailova, Claire Dolby, Susanne Ehn, Johannes Flieder, Bettina Gradinger, Holger Groh, Ute Groh, Erich Höbarth, Rainer Honeck, Herbert Kefer, Ernst Kovacic, Roby Lakatos, Andreas Lindenbaum, Herbert Mayr, Othmar Müller, Sabine Nova, Thomas Riebl, Sophie Schafleitner, Benjamin Schmid, Fuminori Maro Shinozaki, Gerhard Zank, Florian Zwiauer

-Brass:Reinhold Brunner, Wolfgang Koblitz, Donna Molinari, Marina Piccinini, Josef Reif, Matthias Schorn
+Brass players:Reinhold Brunner, Wolfgang Koblitz, Donna Molinari, Marina Piccinini, Josef Reif, Matthias Schorn

-Guitar: Alegre Correa, Dietmar Kres, Diknu Schneeberger
+Guitarists: Alegre Correa, Dietmar Kres, Diknu Schneeberger

 Wienerlied, Jazz & World music: Alegre Correa, Peter Havlicek, Karl Hodina, Roland Neuwirth, Agnes Palmisano, Gerald Preinfalk, Roland Sulzer, Wiener Tschuschenkapelle